atimpone/aws-foundation-journey/content/01-dev/02-build-the-environment/05-set-up-common-dev-network.md

 9. Select the log group associated with the VPC Flow Logs.
 For example, `/base/dev/flowlogs`.
 10. Explore the log streams.
 You should see a log stream for each Elastic Network Interface (ENI) used in the VPC.
 For example, each NAT Gateway has one ENI.
 Each entry in a log stream represents a the source, destination, and other overall information about the network traffic flowing through the ENI.

-## 8. Share Public Subnets With Development OU
+## 8. Share Private Subnets With Development OU

-Now that the centrally managed development VPC has been provisioned, your next step is to share the public subnets with all of the AWS accounts that will become part of the `development` OU that you created earlier.
+Now that the centrally managed development VPC has been provisioned, your next step is to share the private subnets with all of the AWS accounts that will become part of the `development` OU that you created earlier.

 ### Enable Resource Sharing in AWS Organizations